Skip to main content

 Significant changes/modifications are first presented to the entire IACUC to review.
 Members are given 2 weeks to review, provide comments, and/or request for the change to be moved to a full committee meeting.

 The veterinarian is not conducting DMR but is serving as a subject matter expert to verify that compliance with the IACUC-reviewed and -approved policy is appropriate for the animals in this circumstance.
-For all IACUC protocols, it is required that the veterinarian reviews protocols prior to their approval.
+For all IACUC protocols, it is required that the veterinarian review protocols prior to their approval.
 Any changes must be approved by both the chair and the veterinarian.
 Consultation with the veterinarian is documented within the compliance system, SPARCS.
-The veterinarian may refer any request to the IACUC for review for any reason and must refer any request that does not meet the parameters of the IACUC-reviewed and -approved policies.
+The veterinarian may refer any request to the IACUC for review for any reason and must refer any request that does not meet the parameters of the IACUC-reviewed and approved policies.

 This includes changes in: